oxfordcontrol/Clarabel.rs/README.md

 gemv_W for SOCs has a redundant associated implementation for a special case at the bottom of the file.
 This should also be called by the general function.
 Also, the Winv code is almost identical aside from two operations, both in Rust and in the Julia ver.

 Julia compat updates:
 ---------------------

 Removed data as an argument to aff/combined RHS calcs.
 Removed a few other unused params for other top level functions (settings?
 Should have written it down.)

 Caution: in QDLDL, changing the Dsigns to be the internally permuted ones means that the offset_values function will need to change.
 This was a Rust bug, now fixed (??) in the rust impl.
+Much of this code be avoided if we only update one version of the KKT matrix and then just memcpy it through the permutation on a refactor.

 Residuals and Variables should take (m,n) sizes.
 There is no consistency about whether n comes first or m in argument lists.
 This is super confusing.